List of EastEnders characters introduced in 2009: Development

+Afia Masood

-Afia MasoodAfia Masood (also Khan), played by Meryl Fernandes, appeared in five episodes between 29 December 2009 and 5 January 2010, and returned on 18 November 2010.
+Afia Masood (also Khan), played by Meryl Fernandes, appeared in five episodes between 29 December 2009 and 5 January 2010, and returned on 18 November 2010.
 This is Fernandes' second role in EastEnders, her first being a schoolgirl in 1993.
 The EastEnders website describes Afia as "adventurous and straight to the point, doesn't sugar-coat the truth, and doesn't follow everyone else. [...]
 She knows what she wants and cunningly knows how to get it".
 When Afia and Tamwar Masood (Himesh Patel) resume their relationship in 2010, Patel said that Tamwar is grateful for his second chance with Afia.
 He revealed that he was "very happy" when the producers revealed they were bringing Fernandes back, saying "We filmed together for about three or four weeks when she first came into the show, which was about this time [in 2009]. [...]
 I was always asking people if she was going to come back.
 Then she dropped me a text to say that they'd got in touch with her and were bringing her back, which was fantastic."
 Tamwar and Afia's wedding was voted best wedding at the Inside Soap awards 2011.
 Afia has been described by TV Pixie as "slightly erratic" and "aloof".
 When Afia and Tamwar married, the website said that the Afia and Tamwar storyline "ran out of steam" after leaving for their honeymoon.
 The Mirror states that Afia and Tamwar's wedding is "the kind of sensationally explosive event we have come to expect in Soapland."